vkhazin/multicloud-courseware/paas-monitoring/lab-native-tools.md

 5. Monitoring will share familiar utilization metrics
 6. Alarms allow automation on metrics, such as too many 500 error codes - send a notification
 7. And Logs allow us to download the logs and find `Server is running` log item our node.js container is writing when started
-8. CloudWatch service on Aws allows us to add Elastic Beanstalk metrics to a dashboard as well
+8. CloudWatch service on AWSallows us to add Elastic Beanstalk metrics to a dashboard as well

 ## Azure